 restore property is set to

 false, you'll need to subscribe to those channels manually when the

 PNNetworkUpCategory event occurs.
 You'll also need to keep track of those channels in the client's local cache.

-The Reconnection Policy is a configuration that you can set when you initialize the PubNub object.
-There are three policy options:
+The reconnection policy is a configuration option that you can set when you initialize the PubNub object.
+There are several policies available:

 - Linear: retry connection at set intervals for a set number of attempts

 - Exponential: retry connection at exponentially longer intervals for a set number of attempts

 The default number of maximum reconnect attempts is infinite.
 You can limit the number of retries by setting this value, for example, in Java: